Luuk99/BachelorProject/Apps/DisplayTest/README.md

 ## Benchmark settings
 Use phone settings:
 * Disable WiFi
-* Set screen brightness to its maximum (important for this test)
+* Set screen brightness to its minimum
 * Disable location services

 Use config.json settings: